Watchdog claims ‘serious weaknesses remain’ in Devon’s children’s services

 He praised Ms Manson for “trying to turn the proverbial tanker around”, acknowledging there are “signs of that happening”.

-Cllr Brazil said he hoped to become portfolio holder for children’s services, which would “show the staff we are with them politically and want to make a massive difference in that area”.
+Cllr Brazil said he hoped to become portfolio holder for children’s services.

 “The children of Devon have been let down for far too long and that has got to change,” he said.